Paddler Safety and Progress

 No entry will be accepted without a landcrew.
 Landcrew must agree to be available at the Start, Checkpoint D, Checkpoint I and the Finish to tend to their paddlers.

-Landcrew may also meet their paddlers at optional major checkpoints A and O. Landcrew must be prepared to return from Finish to O should the event be shortened to this point.
+Landcrew may also meet their paddlers at optional major checkpoints A. Landcrew must be prepared to return from Finish should the event be shortened to this point.

 Landcrew are not permitted access to minor checkpoints unless requested to do so by an Official.
 Breaching this rule will result in the disqualification of the landcrew’s paddler/s.